Rick Moranis: Feature films

 After his SCTV work, and the Strange Brew and Streets of Fire movies, Moranis had a busy career in feature films that lasted over a decade, most notably Ghostbusters (1984) and its sequel, Ghostbusters II (1989); Brewster's Millions (1985); Little Shop of Horrors (1986); Spaceballs (1987); Honey, I Shrunk the Kids (1989) and its 1992 and 1997 sequels; Parenthood (1989); My Blue Heaven (1990); and Barney Rubble in The Flintstones (1994).
 He also did the voice-over for a short-lived cartoon series on NBC called Gravedale High (1990).

 Moranis was also slated to appear (as the janitor) in the 1985 John Hughes film The Breakfast Club.
 After a week or so of filming, Moranis was released by producer Ned Tanen because he felt Moranis's interpretation of the role as an over-the-top Russian caricature was not appropriate for the serious nature of the film.
 Moranis presented the departure as a mutual decision and hoped to work with Hughes in the future.

-Moranis was originally cast as Phil Berquist in the 1991 film City Slickers, but later dropped out due to his wife's illness.
+Moranis was originally cast as Phil Berquist in the 1991 film City Slickers, but later dropped out before filming began due to his wife's illness.

 Moranis's last film roles were the box-office flops Little Giants (1994) and Big Bully (1996).
 By the mid-1990s, his only appearance in the genre was a 1993 music video, "Tomorrow's Girls" by Donald Fagen, in which he played a man married to an extraterrestrial woman.
 Disney's final film in the Honey, I Shrunk the Kids franchise is 1997's direct-to-video film Honey, We Shrunk Ourselves, in which Moranis is the final remaining original cast member.
 The series Honey, I Shrunk the Kids: The TV Show also launched in 1997 but without Moranis; it concluded in 2000.
 He worked for Disney twice more (with his fellow SCTV alumnus Dave Thomas), voicing Rutt the moose in the 2003 animated film Brother Bear and its 2006 direct-to-video sequel.

 In a 2004 interview, Moranis talked about his favourite kinds of films:

 On the last couple of movies I made—big-budget Hollywood movies—I really missed being able to create my own material.
 In the early movies I did, I was brought in to basically rewrite my stuff, whether it was Ghostbusters or Spaceballs.
 By the time I got to the point where I was "starring" in movies, and I had executives telling me what lines to say, that wasn't for me.
 I'm really not an actor.
 I'm a guy who comes out of comedy, and my impetus was always to rewrite the line to make it funnier, not to try to make somebody's precious words work.